MarwaAhmed98/SAP-Data-Warehouse-Cloud-/README.md

 # SAP-Data-Warehouse-Cloud-
-a repository to get hands-on experience with SAP DWC and build your first Data Warehouse
+A repository to get hands-on experience with SAP DWC and build your first Data Warehouse

+## Prerequisites:
+SAP Data Warehouse Cloud 30-day free trial account

+Connect with me via LinkedIn here [a link](https://www.linkedin.com/in/marwa-ahmed98/)